rafal83/ha-smart-toilet-ble/QUICK_REFERENCE.md

 # Smart Toilet BLE - Quick Reference Card

+> ⚠️ The DM function codes below were corrected after reverse-engineering the official
+> DM Toilet Control v1.0.6 app.
+Earlier versions of this card were wrong (used a different code
+> family that some firmwares ignored silently).

 ## Supported Protocols

 | Protocol | Header | Format | Used by |